James Nieh, Principal Investigator

 View website information

-Felipe is currently a faculty member at the Universidade Federal do Pará in Belém, Brazil, where he studies the highly social bees, focusing on stingless bees as model systems.
+Felipe is currently an Associate Professor at the Universidade Federal do Pará in Belém, Brazil, where he studies the highly social bees, focusing on stingless bees as model systems.
 His research interests include Behavioral Ecology, Animal Communication, and Meliponiculture.